berkeley-scf/berkeley-scf.github.io/servers/cluster/parallel.md

-For additional details, please see [our tutorial on the basics of parallel programming in R, Python, MATLAB and C](https://computing.stat.berkeley.edu/tutorial-parallelization) or [our tutorial on the Dask package in Python and the futurep package in R](https://computing.stat.berkeley.edu/tutorial-dask-future).
+For additional details, please see [our tutorial on the basics of parallel programming in R, Python, MATLAB and C](https://computing.stat.berkeley.edu/tutorial-parallelization) or [our tutorial on the Dask package in Python and the future package in R](https://computing.stat.berkeley.edu/tutorial-dask-future).
 If you're making use of the [threaded BLAS](/blas), it's worth doing some testing to make sure that threading is giving an non-negligible speedup; see the notes above for more information.